lumawisme/zabbix-template-php-fpm-http-exporter/README.md

 curl http://<YOUR_APP_SERVER_IP>:9253/metrics
 ```

-Expected Output
 If everything is working, you should instantly see a wall of raw Prometheus text metrics.
-Look specifically for phpfpm_up 1 at the bottom, which confirms successful communication between the exporter and the PHP-FPM socket:
+Look specifically for **phpfpm_up 1** at the bottom, which confirms successful communication between the exporter and the PHP-FPM socket:

 ```bash
 # HELP phpfpm_up able to contact php-fpm